KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

     int fd = atoi(argv[1]) - 0x1234;
 {% endhighlight %}

 In this operation two things occur.
 First a variable named fd with a type of integer is defined.
 Imediately it is initialised with a subtraction operation.
-The first operand of subtraction is argv[1] or user input and the second operand is a number in hex.
-It is in hex since it has the "0x" prefix.
-To convert this to decimal, we can use the int() conversion function from python.
+The first operand of subtraction is atoi(argv[1] or the user input) and the second operand is a number in hex.
+The first operand is the returning value to a call to atoi function.
+The atoi function takes a string (argv[1]) and extracts the integers.
+The second parameter is in hex since it has the "0x" prefix.
+To convert this to decimal for subtraction, we can use the int() conversion function from python.
 This function takes in a string and its base and returns it in base10 form.
 The hex number equates to 4660 in decimal, see below:

 {% highlight python %}